leighseverson/purexposure/README.md

 #> [1] "LIME-SULFUR" "SULFUR"
 ```

-There are several records for active ingredients matching the search term `sulfur` for 2003 that were applied across California in 2000 (`find_chemical_codes(2000, "sulfur")`); however, only two of these were applied in Nevada county in 2000.
-If you're using the `chemicals` argument to filter a PUR data set, you may want to do additional filtering (for example, if you were only interested "sulfur" active ingredients and not "lime-sulfur").
+There are several records for active ingredients matching the search
+term `sulfur` for 2003 that were applied across California in 2000
+(`find_chemical_codes(2000, "sulfur")`); however, only two of these were
+applied in Nevada county in 2000.
+If you’re using the `chemicals`
+argument to filter a PUR data set, you may want to do additional
+filtering (for example, if you were only interested “sulfur” active
+ingredients and not “lime-sulfur”).

-Application method (`aerial_ground`), which indicates if pesticides were applied aerially (`A`), by ground (`B`), or with another method (`O`), can be retained or discarded with the `aerial_ground` argument set to `TRUE` or `FALSE`.
-This choice becomes more important when summing applied active ingredients and calculating exposure; both situations are discussed further below.
+Application method (`aerial_ground`), which indicates if pesticides were
+applied aerially (`A`), by ground (`B`), or with another method (`O`),
+can be retained or discarded with the `aerial_ground` argument set to
+`TRUE` or `FALSE`.
+This choice becomes more important when summing
+applied active ingredients and calculating exposure; both situations are
+discussed further below.

 By default, cleaned PUR data sets often have many records per day.
+There
-There are a few different options for how to sum application so that there is one record per active ingredient or chemical class, PLS unit (section or township), and potentially per method of application (aerial, ground, or other).
-The `sum_application`, `unit`, `sum`, `aerial_ground`, and `chemical_class` arguments are all relevant here.
+are a few different options for how to sum application so that there is

-When `sum_application` is set to `TRUE`, the `unit` argument indicates what Public Land Survey (PLS) unit you would like to sum application by (`"section"`, the default, or `"township"`).
-If `aerial_ground` is set to `TRUE`, records will be summed by each method of application as well.
-The `sum` argument can be set to `"all"`, the default, or `"chemical_class"`. `"all"` indicates that you would like to sum all active ingredients present in the data set (which could be filtered using the `chemicals` argument) to give a daily value of kilograms of pesticides applied per PLS unit.
-For example, we can pull data for 2010 in Tulare county, summed by active ingredient and township:
+one record per active ingredient or chemical class, PLS unit (section or
+township), and potentially per method of application (aerial, ground, or
+other).
+The `sum_application`, `unit`, `sum`, `aerial_ground`, and
+`chemical_class` arguments are all relevant here.

+When `sum_application` is set to `TRUE`, the `unit` argument indicates
+what Public Land Survey (PLS) unit you would like to sum application by
+(`"section"`, the default, or `"township"`).
+If `aerial_ground` is set
+to `TRUE`, records will be summed by each method of application as well.
+The `sum` argument can be set to `"all"`, the default, or
+`"chemical_class"`. `"all"` indicates that you would like to sum all
+active ingredients present in the data set (which could be filtered
+using the `chemicals` argument) to give a daily value of kilograms of
+pesticides applied per PLS unit.
+For example, we can pull data for 2010
+in Tulare county, summed by active ingredient and township:

 ``` r
 tulare <- pull_clean_pur(2010, "tulare",